rawiriblundell/sh_libpath/CONTRIBUTING.md

 A number of other library/framework/module projects use and advocate for it.
 This project will not do that.

-This project will provide the capability, however, via a library named `strict.sh`.
+This project will nonetheless provide the capability, however, via a library named `strict.sh`.